HtmlUnit/htmlunit-websocket-client/README.md

 ## Authors

 * **RBRi**
-* all the contributors to Xalan
+* all the contributors to the [Jetty project](https://github.com/jetty/jetty.project)

 ## License